 - Keep yourself hydrated.

 Exercises to induce labor are effective and easy to do.
 However, they are not suitable for all pregnant women, especially those with pregnancy complications, hypertension, incompetent cervix, or a history of premature labor.
 So, it is highly necessary to consult your doctor before doing these exercises.
-In healthy pregnant women with no risk factors, these exercises help strengthen the knees, lower body, lower back, abdominal muscles, spine, and pelvic floor muscles.
+In healthy pregnant women with no risk factors, these exercises help strengthen the core, lower body, lower back, abdominal muscles, spine, and pelvic floor muscles.
 Always do these exercises on an exercise mat.
 You may want to take the advice of a professional initially to get your form right.

 Frequently Asked Questions